|

 to mark those applications that do not require annotation scanning as such.

-It can be done in the WEB-INF/web.xml of your application by
+It can be done in the WEB-INF/web.xml

 the following steps: